CatherineMeng/site-academic/content/publication/fsc/index.md

 ---
-title: 'How to avoid zero-spacing in fractionally-strided convolution? a hardware-algorithm co-design methodology'
+title: 'How to Avoid Zero-spacing in Fractionally-Strided Convolution?
+A Hardware-Algorithm Co-design Methodology'
 authors:
   - admin
   - Sanmukh Kuppannagari